The Irish Postgraduate Application Process for International Students

 • One or more academic references that discuss your potential as a graduate student

-• Proof of English-language proficiency (check with each institution to see which tests they accept; IELTS and TOEFL are the most widely accepted)
+• Proof of English-language proficiency, if required (check with your institution to see which tests they accept; IELTS and TOEFL are the most widely accepted)

 • A statement of purpose